European Union May Be Eliminating Daylight Saving Time After Citizens Vote To Abolish It

 The European Union is considering ending daylight saving time after a large-scale public survey showed a clear majority opinion that it should be abolished, reports CNN.

-European Commission President Jean-Claude Juncker said Friday that 80% of E.U. citizens, out of the 4.6 million people who took the survey, marked that they would like to abolish daylight saving time and stick to the time used during summer.
+European Commission President Jean-Claude Juncker said Friday that 80 percent of E.U. citizens, out of the 4.6 million people who took the survey, marked that they would like to abolish daylight saving time and stick to the time used during summer.

 “This debate about summertime, wintertime has been around for many years here,” Juncker said.

 “Many people are contributing to this debate.
 We did a survey, a public survey.
 Millions responded and think that in the future we should have summertime all year round.
 So that’s what will happen.
 The people want this; we will do this.”

 Daylight saving time was introduced in 1980 in the hopes that it would help save energy.
 The E.U.
 Commission has reported that data on whether or not the time change actually saves energy is inconclusive.
 However, there are studies that point towards negative health impacts from the clock changes.